kiasaki/solo-lisp/README.md

 ### =

-Tests equality of two atoms
+Tests equality of two atoms.

 ### throw

-Throws and error and stops execution
+Throws and error and stops execution.

 ### nil?

+Returns `true` is given parameter is strictly equal to `nil`

 ### true?

+Returns `true` is given parameter is strictly equal to `true`

 ### false?

+Returns `true` is given parameter is strictly equal to `false`

 ### symbol

+Converts a string to a symbol.

 ### symbol?

+Returns `true` is given parameter is a symbol, `false` otherwise.

 ### keyword

+Converts a string to a keyword.

 ### keyword?

+Returns `true` is given parameter is a keyword, `false` otherwise.

 ---